masonJamesWheeler/masonJamesWheeler/README.md

 ## About me:

-- 🌱 I’m currently learning about Machine Learning and Artificial Intelligence
+-  I’m currently learning about Machine Learning and Artificial Intelligence
-- 🤝 I’m looking to collaborate on open-source projects
+-  I’m looking to collaborate on open-source projects
-- 💬 Ask me about Embedded Systems, Robotics, and Software Development
+-  Ask me about Embedded Systems, Robotics, and Software Development
-- 📫 How to reach me: mason.wheeler@email.com
+-  How to reach me: mason.wheeler@email.com
-- 😄 Pronouns: He/Him
 - ⚡ Fun fact: I love hiking and exploring the great outdoors 🌲

 ## Skills: